microsoft/BingMapsRESTToolkit/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## TODO List ##

+The following is a list of tasks to do on this project.

+* Add documentation comments to Response classes.
+* Add domain URL property to BaseRestRequest and use in all request classes (i.e. https://dev.virtualearth.net/REST/v1/).
+This will make it easier to update if needed.

 ## License ##

 MIT